SeverinGusenleitner/projekt/project-description.md

 * Who do you want to visit and use your website?

   * Describe your main **target audience** (age group, interests, needs).
-    - age: 17-20 years old (people who just got their drives license)
+    - age: 14-20
-    - needs: cheap car of a specific brand
+    - needs: knowing cheapest/fastest routes

   * Why will your website be interesting or helpful for them?
-    - because the website doesnt just give them the cheapest car, but they can also select the brand and stuff
+    - because you can see best for enviroment and cheapest
 ---

 ## **4. Structure of the Website**